JanoschKorell/Twitter-Scraper-without-API-/README.md

 1. since you are working with Selenium and therefore with the browser, this method is very slow and it is possible that something does not load or loads poorly; however, this is rare.

 2. of course only what can be seen in the frontend can be read in.

+3. if errors occur, please write me at "issues".